 1. Healthy Oils

-One of the easiest remedies to help reduce or prevent wrinkles is with the use of healthy oils.
+One of the easiest ways to help reduce or prevent wrinkles is with the use of healthy oils.
 The best oils to use:

 We all know that dry skin is easier to damage than skin that is properly moisturized.
 Not to mention, the oils we just listed are high in vitamin A and E antioxidants.